-- Study of Commercial Rest Areas in Southern Ontario: This 9-month study will aid Ontario's trucking industry by
+- Study of Truck Stops and Rest Areas in Southern Ontario: This ongoing study will aid Ontario's trucking industry by

 ensuring that truck drivers have sufficient places to rest when they exceed their expected hours of work and ensuring that

 aspects of highway infrastructure meet the needs of trucking carriers.
 Key study components include: a Southern Ontario

 Highway System Analysis (including projections of traffic to 2027 and a collision analysis); in-person consultations in